All articles

 Muhammad Tanveer Abbas

-For the last 3 months, I've let AI write 70% of my code.
-Cursor for the editor.
+For the last 3 months, I've integrated AI tools deeply into my development workflow.
+Cursor as my primary editor.
 GitHub Copilot for autocomplete.
-Claude for architecture questions.
-The productivity gains are undeniable.
-But there are hidden costs nobody talks about.
-Here's the reality check.
+Claude for architecture discussions.
+The efficiency gains are real and measurable.
+But there are important nuances nobody talks about honestly.
+Here's my developer's perspective.

-I'm shipping features 40% faster than I was 6 months ago.
+I'm shipping features significantly faster than I was 6 months ago.
 Boilerplate code that used to take 30 minutes now takes 5.
-API routes, form validation, database schemas AI handles all of it with minimal edits.
-The time savings compound.
+API routes, form validation, database schemas - AI tools accelerate the repetitive parts of the work.
+The time savings compound across a project.

-AI is perfect for repetitive patterns.
+AI tools are excellent for repetitive patterns.
 "Create a Next.js API route that accepts a POST request, validates the input with Zod, inserts into Supabase, and returns the result."
-It writes this correctly 95% of the time.
+It produces a solid first draft 95% of the time - which I then review, refine, and own.

 // Prompt: "Create a Next.js API route for creating a task"